1truong9song9hiep8/english-notes/Note10-Articles.md

 9. ___________________flows through Egypt.
 10. Manchester is in _________________of England.
 VIII.
 Some of these sentences are correct, but some need the (perhaps more than once).
 Correct the sentences where necessary.
-Put ‘right if the sentence is already correct.
+Put 'right if the sentence is already correct.
 1. Everest was first climbed in 1953.
 2. Milan is in north of Italy.
 3. Africa is much larger than Europe.